-Fall Slatten Lecture Scheduled Featuring Professional Genealogist and Lecturer Michael Strauss
+Fall Slatten Lecture Featuring Professional Genealogist and Lecturer Michael Strauss

 Saturday, September 21, 2019

-Michael Strauss is a professional genealogist and a national genealogical lecturer.
-He has been an avid genealogist for more than 35 years.
+About Michael Strauss: He has been an avid genealogist for more than 35 years.
 He holds a BA in History and is a US Coast Guard veteran, as well as a licensed private investigator and qualified expert witness on estate matters for Pennsylvania, New York, New Jersey, and Virginia.
 Michael is an approved genealogist with the United States Army, locating DNA qualified persons MIA from Korea, Vietnam, and World War II.

 An Improved Search Experience at the Library of Virginia coming in June: New Online Catalog System & Registration Process